Hail damage presents a dilemma for car owners: It is usually cosmetic -- but they see the damage every time they approach their cars.

 My car was damaged by hail.
 Am I covered?

-You will have to pay your deductible amount.
+You will have to pay your comprehensive deductible amount.

 Minor hail damage often isn’t worth claiming because the repair costs do not exceed the deductible.
 Major hail damage can total a car.